progval/Limnoria/README.md

 for controlling access to commands, as well as more than 50 builtin plugins providing around 400 actual commands.

-Limnoria is a project which continues development of Supybot (you can call it a fork) by fixing bugs and adding features.
+Limnoria is the project which continues development of Supybot since 2010.

 # Build status